dcunited001/te-xel-io/app/posts/2015-02-25-workplace-bullying-part-three.md

 #### Wow, that looks horrendously effective.

 This is actually a tactic that's used in business fairly often and so, it really doesn't indicate a bully.

+### &#x2605; Attaching Pyschological Labels to You

+The bully may try to apply psychological labels to you.
+This can be particularly effective, as oftentimes with mental disorders, the way people react to the label can be more devastating than the disease itself.
+For example, if someone repeatedly calls you paranoid, people around you may mistake this for paranoid schizophrenic.
+Or they may not label you with anything specific: they might just insinuate that you're crazy in one way or another.
+But if you're labelled as paranoid, you're probably not going to be taken seriously anytime soon.
+Sometimes, people just throw labels out there to see what sticks.
+It's incredibly unsettling.

 ### &#x2605; Labelling You as Paranoid -- Extremely Effective